mimimimi2002/googleSTEP/week1/README.md

 L: the length of the longest word in dictionary

 In a greedy way, we rearrange the target_word(O(M!)) and then comapre with all the words in dictionary.
-If we do Q times, the runtime will be
+If we do Q times, the time complexity will be

 O(Q * M! * N).

-Assume that N has a large number, we can decrease the runtime.
+Assume that N has a large number, we can decrease the time complexity.

 Next, if we can sort the dictionary(O(N * logN)) we can do binary search to find the anagram.
-Moreover, considering that we only sort the dictionary once, the runtime will be
+Moreover, considering that we only sort the dictionary once, the time complexity will be

 O(N * logN + Q * M! * logN).